sire-sam/ss.study.fractal-build/README.md

   __For nunjucks__ Adapter, it seems __you have to specifically pass context to sub-component__.
 Best way I found to do so, is by using the `_self.context` property.
 Ex: `{% render '@subComponent', _self.context %}`
 - Flexibility in mind, navigation easily customisable, and ability to create collection
+- Has build-in "builder" to generate static website, useful to avoid server configuration and maintenance